-Following their initial training, the team will work with FORUM 16 and its institutional partner (Public Enterprise “Komunalec”) to plan a volunteer project to restore a neglected site in the city of Bitola.
-Sites will be chosen, and specific project plans will be developed, in cooperation with the City of Bitola and local citizens.
+Following their initial training, the team will work with FORUM 16 and institutional partners to plan a volunteer project to restore a neglected site in the city of Bitola.
+Sites will be chosen, and specific project plans will be developed, in cooperation with the relevant institutions and local citizens.

 Glasno sokache – Budno chikmacheis part of FORUM 16’s (ST)ART program to promote human rights through the creative arts.
 It grew out of the Association’s past anti-hate speech and public art activities and was developed as part of a country-wide effort by the Organization for Security and Cooperation of Europe (OSCE) – Mission to Skopje to promote local anti-rumour campaigns.The mentoring element of the project is supported by the OSCE – Mission to Skopje.
-FORUM 16 expects to continue the project on an ongoing basis in cooperation with the City of Bitola and PE Komunalec.
+FORUM 16 expects to continue the project on an ongoing basis in cooperation with the relevant institutions and organizations.

 *The project name reflects the influence of the Turkish language on the way ideas are expressed in multicultural Bitola.
 The terms Glasno (Loud) Sokache (diminutive of the Turkish “sokak” -a narrow street or alley) and Budno (Awake) Chikmache (diminutive of the Turkish “chikmak” -a dead-end street) convey the idea of bringing life and activity, “waking up” the smaller places, the nooks and crannies of the city that are easy to overlook but which also reflect its historic charm and friendliness.